xspektrex/QORTectorScripts/QortalVPSinstall.md

   Populate the "Host Name (or IP address)" field on the right of the window with the IP from the VPS only In the left "Category" tree click "SSH" to expand it's tree In the left "Category" tree click "Tunnels"
-  On the right of the window populate the "Source port" text field with "12391" only On the right of the window populate the "Destination" text field with <IP of VPS>:12391 only On the right of the window click the "Add" button only On the left of the winow scroll up and click "Session" to get back to where we were in the beginning On the right of the screen the previously entered "Host Name" field should still be populated (this is good!)
+    On the right of the window populate the "Source port" text field with "12391" only On the right of the window populate the "Destination" text field with <IP of VPS>:12391 only On the right of the window click the "Add" button only In the left "Category" tree click "Connection"
+    On the right of the window populate the "Seconds between keepalives" text field with "60" In the left "Category" tree scroll up and click "Session" to get back to where we were in the beginning On the right of the screen the previously entered "Host Name" field should still be populated (this is good!)
-  On the right of the screen populate "Saved Sessions" with a name you see fit On the right of the screen click "Save" and all the entries we just made will be stored under the session name you chose
+    On the right of the screen populate "Saved Sessions" with a name you see fit On the right of the screen click "Save" and all the entries we just made will be stored under the session name you chose (this is good!)
 ```
 2.)
 Before loading the UI locally, moving forward, the following must be done every time!!!
 ```